In 1972, fewer than 300,000 girls participated in high school sports in the U.S. In 2014, there will be more than 3 Million.

 Our YEScamps and Talent Schools are a great place for girls to start.
 Our "FUNdamentals" approach to beginner soccer means that girls are introduced to the beautiful game, along with their friends, in a creative, engaging environment.

 My daughter, who is more of a ballerina than an athlete, simply calls this "going to YES."
 There is an element of dance in what we do, and she loves doing it among her friends.
 That's why one of our YEScamp cornerstones is "Invite A Friend."

 Will my daughter play soccer at a Title IX level?
 Not likely.
 But I know that she has grown in self-confidence as a result of going to YES.
 She applies our FUNdamentals in her Saturday rec games, mixing it up, taking a few elbows, cheeks flushed, pigtails flying.
 That's a great value to me and to her mom.

-One more thing I want our soccer moms to know: I have asked our COO Matt Brown to affirmatively recruit more female coaches - positive role models like Simone Lodge, who works in our Chicago Fire Camps & Training affiliate.
+YESsoccer actively recruits female coaches - positive role models like Simone Lodge, who works in our Chicago Fire Soccer In The Community affiliate.
 "When I was growing up in England, I was the only girl playing amongst the boys," Simone says.
 "Soccer helped me overcome my shyness and develop self-confidence."

-And I just heard from our effervescent Jaimie-Lee Emrith, pictured smiling below, who coached in our New England region last year, and is now working in finance back in England.
+And our effervescent Jaimie-Lee Emrith, pictured above right, smiling, who coached in our New England region, and is now working in finance back in England.
 Soccer was her gateway to a good career.
 Jaimie-Lee told me that she has found soccer to be the world's language, which makes it a nice complement to any path our daughters choose to follow, beyond Title IX.